Microsoft Azure Monitoring

 Register IT-Conductor as an App in Azure Subscription

-1. Visit and enter your login credentials.
+1. Visit Azure Portal and enter your login credentials.

 2. On the left panel, navigate to Microsoft Entra ID → Tenant Properties.